On ADMM in Deep Learning: Convergence and Saturation-Avoidance: Real Data Experiments

+An ECG is a 1D signal which is the result of recording the electrical activity of the heart using an electrode.
+It is one of popular tools that cardiologists use to diagnose heart anomalies and diseases.
+The PTB diagnostic ECG database is available at \url{https://github.com/CVxTz/ECG_Heartbeat_Classification} and was preprocessed by \citep{Kachuee-PTB}.
+There are 14,552 samples in total with 2 categories.
+The specific experimental settings for this database can be found in Table \ref{Tab:real-setting}.
+The experiment results of the proposed ADMM and concerned competitors are presented in Table \ref{Tab:PTB-result}.
+The effect of network structures and stability of the proposed ADMM to initialization schemes are shown in Figure \ref{Fig:PTB-result}(a) and (b) respectively.

+According to Table \ref{Tab:PTB-result}, the proposed ADMM achieves the state-of-the-art test accuracy (see, \cite{Kachuee-PTB}) with a less width of sigmoid nets when compared to the concerned competitors.
+Specifically, the optimal depth of deep sigmoid nets trained by ADMM is 4, while those of deep ReLU nets trained respectively by SGD, SGDM and Adam are 8, 7, 7.
+This also verifies our previous claim on the advantage of deep sigmoid nets in feature representation.
+Due to less hidden layers, the proposed ADMM is slightly faster than the SGD competitors for deep ReLU nets.
+From Figure \ref{Fig:PTB-result}(a), when the depth of deep sigmoid nets is larger than 8, the performance of all considered algorithms degrades much possibly due to the overfitting.
+From Figure \ref{Fig:PTB-result}(b), the proposed ADMM is stable to the commonly used random initial schemes under the optimal neural network setting as presented in Table \ref{Tab:PTB-result}.

-\acks{We would like to thank Prof. Wotao Yin at UCLA and Dr. Yugen Yi at JXNU for their helpful discussions on this work.
-The work of Jinshan Zeng is supported in part by the National Natural Science Foundation of China [Project No. 61977038] and by the Two Thousand Talents Plan of Jiangxi Province.
-The work of Ding-Xuan Zhou is supported partially by the Research Grants Council of Hong Kong [Project No. CityU 11307319] and by the Hong Kong Institute for Data Science. }
+\acks{We would like to thank Prof. Wotao Yin at UCLA and Dr. Yugen Yi at Jiangxi Normal University for their helpful discussions on this work.
+The work is supported by National Key R\&D Program of China (No.2020YFA0713900).
+The work of Jinshan Zeng is supported in part by the National Natural Science Foundation of China [Project No. 61977038] and by the Thousand Talents Plan of Jiangxi Province [Project NO. jxsq2019201124].
+The work of Shao-Bo Lin is supported in part by the National Natural Science Foundation of China [Project No. 61876133].
+This work of Yuan Yao is supported in part by Hong Kong Research Grant Council Project NO. RGC16308321 and 16303817, NSFC/RGC Joint Research Scheme N\_HKUST635/20, and ITF UIM/390.
+The work of Ding-Xuan Zhou is supported partially by the Research Grants Council of Hong Kong [Project No. CityU 11307319], Laboratory for AI-Powered Financial Technologies and by the Hong Kong Institute for Data Science.
+This research made use of the computing resources of the X-GPU cluster supported by the Hong Kong Research Grant Council Collaborative Research Fund: C6021-19EF. }